BIFILES REVIEWS GUIDE

 Final takeaway

-Understanding the difference helps you choose platforms that don’t just allow bisexuality — but actually support it.
+Understanding the difference helps you choose platforms that do not just allow bisexuality, but actually support bisexual people in practice.